Physical Culture and Sport Studies

 • a brief description of other kinds of post-undergraduate academic work such as law school or other professional or military training

-Doctoral students are expected to work closely with their adviser and other core faculty on research projects that enhance our understanding of sport history, physical culture history, sport management, Olympic studies, cultural studies, sport sociology, race and gender studies, law, political science, and ethics/philosophy.
-Access to the archival and book collections at the H.J.
-Lutcher Stark Center provides students with unparalleled resources for primary research in sport and physical culture studies.
+Doctoral students are expected to work closely with their advisor and other core faculty on research projects that enhance our understanding of sport history, physical culture history, sport management, Olympic studies, cultural studies, sport sociology, sport law, political science, and ethics/philosophy.
+In addition, doctoral students are encouraged to make use of the archival and book collections at the H.J.
+Lutcher Stark Center.

 Before Applying